Concordium/concordium-base/smart-contracts/docs/src/general/contract-schema.rst

 Embedding schemas on chain
 ==========================

-A contract schema is embedded into a smart contract module using the `custom section`_ feature of Wasm modules.
+Schemas are embedded into smart contract modules using the `custom section`_ feature of Wasm modules.
 This allows Wasm modules to include a named section of bytes, which does not affect the semantics of running the Wasm module.

-For every contract schema to embed into a module, we add as a custom section named after the smart contract, prefixed with ``concordium-schema-``
+Every contract schema to embed into a module, we add to a collection and add a custom section named ``concordium-schema``.
+This collection is a list of pairs, containing the name of the contract encoded in UTF-8 and the contract schema bytes.

 .. _`custom section`: https://webassembly.github.io/spec/core/appendix/custom.html